 New ways to make journalism pay

-Built into the programme will be 'meaningful tea-breaks' in which participants can exchange ideas on possible new models for making a living out of the profession, and how these might work.
+Built into the programme will be "meaningful tea-breaks" where participants can exchange ideas on possible new models for making a living out of the profession, and how these might work.
 Lunch is included.

 See below for a registration form to fill in and post with a cheque to register for the conference.
 It's £10 to NUJ members, £7 to NUJ student members and concessions, and £15 to non-members, cheques payable to "NUJ London Freelance Branch".
 Places are likely to fill soon, so be quick about it.